jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/finish.md

 * https://jupyter.org/

-The Project Jupyter Git repository for their official Jupyter Notebook images.
+The Project Jupyter Git repository for their official Jupyter Notebook images:

 * https://github.com/jupyter/docker-stacks

-Examples in the Project Jupyter Git repository for deploying the official Jupyter Notebook images to OpenShift.
+Examples in the Project Jupyter Git repository for deploying the official Jupyter Notebook images to OpenShift:

 * https://github.com/jupyter/docker-stacks/tree/master/examples/openshift
 * https://github.com/jupyter/docker-stacks/tree/master/examples/source-to-image

-The Git repository used to create the JupyterHub deployment on OpenShift, from the Jupyter on OpenShift project.
+The Git repository used to create the JupyterHub deployment on OpenShift, from the Jupyter on OpenShift project:

 * https://github.com/jupyter-on-openshift/jupyterhub-quickstart